aholanda/selfy/README.md

 selfy --webdev
 ```

-If you want know the packages that will be installed, just run with flag `--check`:
+If you want know the packages that will be installed, just run `selfy` with flag `--check`:

 ```
 # What are the packages from office environment?